hrshtt/conf-ai-repo/README.md

     * imageviewer only supports optimized_clusters_all.json for now.
     * Each module [like: resize.py, normalize_histogram.py, dng_to_jpg.py etc] is given an interface with the create_session class
     * This'll make it easy to keep logic seperate for all modules and then customizing interface for main application run inside src/app.py.

+## Logical Structure of session class

+#### Methods:

+    * queue_images
+        Gets all files from directory and populates a pandas df using the acquired data.
+    * preprocess
+        Contains the preprocessing pipeline as required by the application.
+Runs preprocessing pipeline amd applies preprocessing steps sequentially.
+      * run_dng_to_jpg
+        Wrapper method to run scripts from dng_to_jpg.
+Ran by preprocess method.
+      * run_normalize_histogram
+        Wrapper method to run scripts from normalize_histogram.
+Ran by preprocess method.
+      * run_resize
+        Wrapper method to run scripts from resize.
+Ran by preprocess method.
+    * start_main_run
+        Maintains the main functional code of the application.
+Runs the code sequentially to get expected outcome.
+      * run_get_vectors
+        Wrapper method to run scripts from get_vectors.
+Ran by start_main_run method.
+      * run_cluster_images
+        Wrapper method to run scripts from cluster_images.
+Ran by start_main_run method.
+    * save_csv
+        Utility method which saves csv files from a pandas dataframe, to the current session/reporting folder.

+#### Variables:
+    * session
+        A timestamp string, with the same use as run_at variable of POC.
+    * images_dir
+        Directory given as the main input to the script.
+    * session_out_path
+        Path to the directory of current session outputs.
+    * images_dataframe
+        Pandas DataFrame which contains all house keeping values and refrences.
+    * total
+        Total number of files in the directory.
+    * preprocess_flag
+        Boolean Variable turns to true if preprocessing was done.
+    * resize_max_length
+        A Value used by scripts from resize.py.
+Currently controlled by constant RESIZE_MAX_LENGTH.
+    * similarity_threshold
+        A Value used by scripts from cluster_images.py.
+Currently controlled by constant SIMILARITY_THRESHOLD.